 - If an exposure occurs when the HCC is closed, the employee is to call the Oklahoma State University Medical Center (918) 587-2561 and request the Family Medicine Resident On-call.
 The Family Medicine Resident On-call will determine if an emergency room visit is necessary or if the employee's exposure can wait until the HCC is open.
-The employee may be requested to come in to the Oklahoma State University Medical Center (OSUMC), (918)599-5373, Emergency Room for testing and treatment. - If the employee/student is outside the Tulsa area they will follow the policies of the host facility, and contact OSU-Tulsa Safety Officer at (918)561-8391.
-All documentation will need to be faxed to (918)561-1261, including the injury report. - EMPLOYEE'S, all medical bills related to an exposure will be paid by Broadspire (OSU's third party administrator) after a report has been made to OSU Safety Officer. - If prophylaxis is recommended contact a local pharmacy to ensure they carry the medications and they accept workers compensation claims, contact OSU Safety for authorization. - 2.
-STUDENT'S, all medical bills related to an exposure will be paid by OSU-CFS Student Health Account, 2345 Southwest Boulevard, Tulsa, OK 74107. - ❖ If prophylaxis is recommended contact a local pharmacy to ensure they carry the medications and they are willing to bill OSU, contact OSU Safety Officer for authorization.
+The employee may be requested to come into the Oklahoma State University Medical Center (OSUMC), (918)599-5373, Emergency Room for testing and treatment. - If the employee/student is outside the Tulsa area, they will follow the policies of the host facility and contact the OSU-Tulsa Safety Officer at (918)561-8391.
+All documentation will need to be faxed to (918)561-1261, including the injury report. - 1.
+EMPLOYEES, all medical bills related to an exposure will be paid by Broadspire (OSU's third-party administrator) after a report has been made to the OSU Safety Officer.

+- If prophylaxis is recommended, contact a local pharmacy to ensure they carry the medications and accept workers' compensation claims, and contact OSU Safety for authorization. - 2.
+STUDENTS, all medical bills related to exposure will be paid by the OSU-CFS Student Health Account, 2345 Southwest Boulevard, Tulsa, OK 74107. - If prophylaxis is recommended, contact a local pharmacy to ensure they carry the medications and they are willing to bill OSU, contact the OSU Safety Officer for authorization.